connect-group/frontend-technical-test/README.md

 - Anything else which we cannot think of!

 ## Tips
-Use linting to format code and autofix most of the formatting issues
+Use linting to format the code and autofix most of the formatting issues
 ```shell script
 npm run lint
 ```